jpmorganchase/anu/docs/guide/manipulating_selections.md

 # Manipulating Selections
-Manipulating nodes and meshes with Anu revolves around selecting nodes from the scene-graph and modifying their properties.
+Manipulating nodes and meshes with Anu revolves around selecting nodes from the scene graph and modifying their properties.
 We can do this by invoking and chaining the methods of the [Selection](../api/classes/Selection.html) class.
-Remeber, a Selection object is a list of nodes in a selection, the current scene, and the methods of Selection.
+Remember, a Selection object is a list of nodes in a selection, the current scene, and the methods of Selection.
 When we invoke one of these methods, the method will be repeated for each node in the selection and then return the original or modified Selection object.
 This section will detail the many ways we can manipulate the nodes of a Selection object to create dynamic and data-driven scenes.

 ## Value or Functions
-Every method of [Selection](../api/classes/Selection.html) that modifies the proerties of a node can either be given a raw value of the same type of the property, or a function that returns a value of the same type of the property.
-Lets start with the simple case of passing the value directly.
-Again we will bind the iris data set to sphere meshes, and we will modify the following porperties, position, scalingX, and name.
+Every method of [Selection](../api/classes/Selection.html) that modifies the properties of a node can either be given a raw value of the same type of the property, or a function that returns a value of the same type of the property.
+Let's start with the simple case of passing the value directly.
+Again we will bind the iris data set to sphere meshes, and we will modify the following properties, position, scalingX, and name.
 Each of these methods will set the value of all spheres in our selection to input value.

 ::: code-group
 ```js [js]